 Kelley, Clarence Fletcher, born on 25 January 1895 in Manchester, New Hampshire, the son of Thomas F. & Eola L. (Fletcher) Kelley.
 [See Photo & Story]

 Kelly, Daniel Francis, born 4 Dec 1893 Lowell MA, son of Daniel J. & Mary (Welch) Kelly.
 He lived for 7 years in Lowell MA with his parents, and moved with them to Manchester, New Hampshire.
 His father was a teamster.
 They lived at 180 Cedar Street in 1900, and 107 Cedar St. (rear) in 1910.
-I could find nothing about his battalion other than that he held the rank of Private.
+He served as a private in the Fourteenth Engineers (Railway).
 He is listed on the WWI Honor Roll in the NH State House as Daniel F. KELLEY.
 Newspaper clipping: “City Employees Raise Service Flag.
 MANCHESTER, N.H.
 March 30–A service flag bearing 25 stars, one a white star in memory of private Daniel F. Kelley, who died in France from natural causes, was raised this afternoon by the employes of Public Works.
 The exercises included a parade by all of the employees of the department through Elm st to the city yard, where the flag was unfurled.
 Addresses were made by Maj.
 Thomas H. Madigan Jr., city solicitor, and Samuel J. Lord, director of public works.”[Boston Sunday Globe, March 31, 1918]

 Kennedy, Joseph Alphonse, born 23 Nov 1894 Dracut MA, son and one of nine children born to William & Genevieve (Frieze) Kennedy.
 They lived in the Goffs Falls section of Manchester at 2978 Brown Avenue.
 Siblings included William F., Mary G., Edward T., Alice M., John D., Charles B., Augustus F., and Francis M. Joseph A. Kennedy’s body was returned to the United States at the end of the war, and was buried on 8 Apr 1921 in St. Joseph Cemetery, Manchester NH.
 Newspaper clipping: “LEARNS THAT A NEPHEW PREDICTED HIS OWN DEATH.
 Lucas E. Spellman of 206 Bigelow St., Brighton, has learned that his nephew, Corp.
 Joseph A. Kennedy of the 27th Division, NY, predicted his own death the evening before he fell at St. Souplet, last October.
 Kennedy was a widely known swimmer, and once held the New England diving championship.
 Barney Conley, his “buddy’ tells the story of Kennedy’s exploit.
 The corporal was sent out on a reconnaissance of the La Salle River.
 It was too deep to wade and was swept by German machine-gun fire.
 Kennedy swam the entire length of the regimental front of 500 yards and brought back the desire information.
 “I did it tonight,” he said, “but tomorrow will be my last.”
 The next day he was caught in the first wave of a machine-gun bombardment and killed.
 Kennedy’s home was in Goffs Falls, N.H.”
 [Boston Globe, April 23, 1919]